Who we are

 Michaela joined Grace Church as a member shortly after moving into the area in 2019.
 When Grace Church was looking for a woman’s worker maternity cover, Michaela initially planned to just take a few months out from her Software Consulting job, but soon joined the team permanently, dividing her time equally between Operations Management and Women’s Work.
 She has been an active member of the congregation since 2019.
 She grew up in Germany, moved to Paris as a student and stayed there for 8 years, before settling in the UK.
 Michaela considers Greenwich to be the most beautiful place to live in, and loves to spend her free time in the park.
 Having lived abroad for so much of her life, she really values community and sees Church as a second family.”

 Johannah has lived in South-East London her whole life (apart from four years spent in Scotland for university).
 She and her husband Adrian live in Bromley, and have been attending Grace Church since 2018.
-Prior to joining Grace Church as Communications Manager, Johannah worked in events and marketing for hospitality and media businesses.
+Prior to joining Grace Church as Communications Manager, Johannah worked in events and marketing for luxury hospitality and media businesses.
 She enjoys looking after her two small children, Zipporah and Hezekiah.
 When she isn’t singing nursery rhymes or attending playgroups, you can probably find her sampling a new restaurant or reading a good novel.

 Jonny was born and raised in Warwick before moving to London where his desire to reach the nations with the gospel was ignited.
 After a few years working with churches in Europe, Jonny is training in the UK.
 His secret love of excellent Christian children’s music couldn’t be contained and he is now delighted to serve the church’s children with faithful teaching.
 Jonny is very thankful to be married to Julia, they live in South Bermondsey.